Complete topologized posets and semilattices: Absolute closedness of complete topologized semilattices

 The following diagram describes the implications between the separation axioms $T_i$ and $\vv{T}_i$ for $i\in\{1,2,2\delta,3,3\frac12\}$.

 Observe that a topological space $X$ satisfies the separation axiom $\vv{T}_{3\frac12}$ if and only if it is {\em functionally Hausdorff\/} in the sense that for any distinct points $x,y\in X$ there exists a continuous function $f:X\to\mathbb R$ with $f(x)\ne f(y)$.
 Therefore, each functionally Hausdorff space is a $\vv{T}_{2\delta}$-space.
+An example of a Hausdorff space which is not $\vv{T}_{2\delta}$ was constructed in \cite{BBR}.

 The following (non-trivial) result was proved in \cite{BBR}.

 \begin{theorem} For any continuous homomorphism $h:X\to Y$ from a complete topologized semilattice to a semitopological semilattice $Y$ satisfying the separation axiom $\vv{T}_{2\delta}$, the image $h(X)$ is closed in $Y$. \end{theorem}